Russification of Ukraine: Crackdown on Ukrainophiles under Alexander II

-In May 1875, three months after a scathing article by Nikolai Rigelman, published in Mikail Katkov's Russian Herald, that attacked Ukrainophilism, the deputy minister of education sent a letter to the head of the Kyiv Educational District, with Rigelman's article attached and asking for the names of Ukrainophile professors.
+In May 1875, three months after a scathing article by Nikolai Rigelman, published in Mikhail Katkov's Russian Herald, that attacked Ukrainophilism, the deputy minister of education sent a letter to the head of the Kyiv Educational District, with Rigelman's article attached and asking for the names of Ukrainophile professors.
 As a result of the letter, the professor of ancient history, Mykhailo Drahomanov was fired.

 In August 1875, Alexander II, ordered the creation of a Special Council to examine the publication of Ukrainian literature and the activities of the Ukrainophiles.
 The council included the head of the Third Section, Aleksandr Potapov, retired military officer Mikhail Yuzefovich, the general curator of the Holy Synod and the minister of the interior and education.

 The council's deliberations began in April 1876, the journal of the council's proceedings read: "Also obvious is the ultimate goal toward which the Ukrainophiles are directed: they are now attempting to separate the Little Russians by the gradual but to some extent accurate method of separating Little Russian speech and literature.
 Allowing the creation of a separate popular literature in the Ukrainian dialect would mean establishing a firm basis for the development of the conviction that the alienation of Ukraine from Russia might be possible in the future".

 On May 18, 1876, Alexander II whilst vacationing in Germany, signed a decree prepared by the Special Council known as the Edict of Ems.
 The edict began with the resolution to "put a stop to the activity of the Ukrainophiles, which is a danger to the state".
-The prohibitions that had been introduced by the Valuev circular became permanent and new ones were intruded.
+The prohibitions that had been introduced by the Valuev circular became permanent and new ones were introduced.
 The edict: